 (1) In this section —

-“prisoner” means a person serving a sentence described in column 1 of the Table to this section.
+prisoner means a person serving a sentence described in column 1 of the Table to this section.

 (2) The Board must give the Minister a written report about a prisoner at the times stated in columns 2 and 3 of the Table to this section, whether or not it has given the Minister a report about the prisoner under section 12.